amirweiss15/academic-kickstart/content/home/publications.md

 •	**Weiss, A.** and Yeredor, A., “Blind Calibration of Sensor Arrays for Narrowband Signals with Asymptotically Optimal Weighting”, Submitted to _the 27th European Signal Processing Conference, EUSIPCO 2019_, in Mar.
 2019.

-•	**Weiss, A.** and Yeredor, A., “Asymptotically Optimal Recovery of Gaussian Sources from Noisy Stationary Mixtures: The Least-Noisy Maximally-Separating Solution”, to appear in _Proc.
+•	**Weiss, A.** and Yeredor, A., “Asymptotically Optimal Recovery of Gaussian Sources from Noisy Stationary Mixtures: The Least-Noisy Maximally-Separating Solution”, in _Proc.
 IEEE Int.
-Conference on Acoustics, Speech, and Signal Processing (ICASSP)_, Accepted Feb.
-2019.
+Conference on Acoustics, Speech, and Signal Processing (ICASSP)_, pp. 5466 - 5470, May 2019.

 •	**Weiss, A.** and Yeredor, A., “Online Adaptive Quasi-Maximum Likelihood Blind Source Separation of Stationary Sources”, in _Proc. of 2018 IEEE International Conference on the Science of Electrical Engineering in Israel (ICSEE)_, pp. 1 - 5, Dec.
 2018.